 1. Water cooling and heat dissipation

-As the name suggests, water cooling is to use water to take away heat through heat exchanger (such as water cooling plate).
+As the name suggests, water cooling is a method that uses water to dissipate heat through a heat exchanger, such as a water cooling plate.

-Its working principle is also very simple, that is, the cold water in the chiller flows into the heat exchanger through the water pipe, then comes out of the other port of the heat exchanger, and then flows back to the chiller through the water pipe.
-Through such continuous circulation, the heat is taken away from the inside of the laser.
+The principle behind water cooling is simple: cold water from a chiller flows through a water pipe and into the heat exchanger, then exits through the other port of the heat exchanger and returns to the chiller via the water pipe.
+This continuous circulation helps to dissipate heat from inside the laser.

-At present, there are more than 500 manufacturers integrating and selling handheld laser welding machines on the market, which generally use water cooling.
+Currently, on the market, over 500 manufacturers integrate and sell handheld laser welding machines that generally use water cooling.

-However, in addition to the laser itself, the hand-held laser welding machine with water cooling and heat dissipation also needs additional water cooler and water, which leads to a significant increase in the overall volume and weight of the equipment and limited use environment.
+However, in addition to the laser itself, a hand-held laser welding machine with water cooling and heat dissipation requires a separate water cooler and water, which significantly increases the overall volume and weight of the equipment and limits its use environment.

 2. Air cooling and heat dissipation

-In a broad sense, air cooling refers to the use of fans to strengthen air convection and complete the heat exchange inside the machine.
+In a broad sense, air cooling refers to the use of fans to enhance air convection and facilitate heat exchange inside the machine.

-With the improvement of technology, major laser manufacturers have begun to set foot in the field of air cooling and heat dissipation.
+Thanks to technological advancements, major laser manufacturers have now ventured into the domain of air cooling and heat dissipation.

-Last June, the global fiber laser giant I company launched air-cooled lightWELD 1500W handheld laser welding products;
+Last June, the global fiber laser giant, Company I, released the air-cooled LightWELD 1500W handheld laser welding product.

 Air cooled fiber laser: reci, IPG, GW

-These three lasers are mainly for the market segment of handheld laser welding.
+These three lasers are mainly designed for the handheld laser welding market segment.

-Although they are all called air-cooled lasers, the air-cooled heat dissipation schemes adopted are different, including fan heat dissipation, heat pipe radiator heat dissipation and compressor refrigeration heat dissipation.
+Despite sharing the “air-cooled” classification, each laser uses a different heat dissipation scheme.
+These include fan heat dissipation, heat pipe radiator heat dissipation, and compressor refrigeration heat dissipation.

 (1) Fan cooling

-In the laser, a substrate with good thermal conductivity (such as copper, aluminum nitride, etc.) is used to export the heat generated in the pump source and gain cavity, and then dissipate the heat by convection.
-This method is called convective heat dissipation.
+In lasers, substrates with good thermal conductivity such as copper, aluminum nitride, etc., are utilized to export the heat generated in the pump source and gain cavity, and then dissipate it by convection.
+This method is known as convective heat dissipation.

-According to the different driving forces of fluid flow, convective heat transfer can be divided into natural convection and forced convection heat dissipation.
+Convective heat transfer is classified into two types based on the different driving forces of fluid flow- natural convection and forced convection heat dissipation.

-Due to the slow heat dissipation speed and poor effect of natural convection, it can not fully meet the heat dissipation requirements of the laser.
+Since natural convection has a slow heat dissipation rate and poor effect, it cannot fully meet the heat dissipation requirements of the laser.

-Therefore, it is necessary to add fans to the whole cooling system to speed up the flow of air and turn natural convection into forced convection.
+Hence, it is essential to add fans to the entire cooling system to accelerate the flow of air and convert natural convection into forced convection.